20 Botany Terms Every Gardener Should Know

 13. Regular flower

 If you’ve ever heard someone describe a flower as regular, they weren’t just dismissing it as boring.
-A regular flower is one that’s radially symmetrical, meaning that all of its petals and sepals all appear in a similar size and shape.
+A regular flower is radially symmetrical, meaning all its petals and sepals appear similar in size and shape.
 A rose is an example of a regular flower.

 14. Irregular flowers

-Unlike regular flowers, which are radially symmetrical, an irregular flower is only bilaterally symmetrical (meaning if you were to fold them in half in one direction, they would be the same, but if folded differently, they wouldn’t).
-These plants often have a longer “lip,” which is an enlarged front petal.
-Examples include honeysuckle and snapdragons
+Unlike regular, radially symmetrical flowers, an irregular flower is only bilaterally symmetrical (meaning if you were to fold them in half in one direction, they would be the same, but if folded differently, they wouldn’t).
+These plants often have a longer “lip,” an enlarged front petal.
+Examples include honeysuckle and snapdragons.

 15. Leaf node

-While you don’t need to know all parts of a plant for backyard gardening, it can be helpful to be able to identify leaf nodes correctly.
-The reason being that many garden guides will instruct you to prune plants at the node.
+While you don’t need to know all the parts of a plant for backyard gardening, it can be helpful to identify leaf nodes correctly.
+The reason is that many garden guides will instruct you to prune plants at the node.
 A leaf node is simply the part of the stem from which one or more leaves emerge.
 When pruning plants, you generally want to look for a lateral bud (which also often appears at a leaf node) and make your cut just above that.

 16. Cultivar

-Unlike plant varieties, which naturally occur within a species, cultivars are artificial varieties that occur due to human intervention.
-By selecting desirable traits from different types within a species, gardeners can create cultivars (literally “cultivated varieties”) to achieve the desired outcome—usually, a plant that has certain wishlist qualities like being more winter hardy or producing more fruit.
+Unlike plant varieties, which naturally occur within a species, cultivars are artificial varieties due to human intervention.
+By selecting desirable traits from different types within a species, gardeners can create cultivars (literally “cultivated varieties”) to achieve the desired outcome—usually, a plant with certain wishlist qualities like being more winter hardy or producing more fruit.

 17. Hybrid

-While a hybrid can occur naturally, many hybrid plants we see today are the result of human intervention.
+While a hybrid can occur naturally, many hybrid plants we see today result from human intervention.
 Hybrids are generally grown from the seeds which come from the cross-pollination of two different plant varieties.
 You see a lot of hybrids in flowering plants, where crossing different varieties results in different colors and sizes of blooms.

 18. Clone

-If you’ve ever snipped off part of a houseplant and successfully rooted and repotted it— then you’ve made a clone.
-Clones are literally cuttings from existing plants that become individual plants in their own right.
-Since they’ve been taken directly from an existing plant, they have all the same genetic material, which is what makes them clones.
+If you’ve ever snipped off part of a houseplant and successfully rooted and repotted it, you’ve made a clone.
+Clones are cuttings from existing plants that become individual plants in their own right.
+Since they’ve been taken directly from an existing plant, they have all the same genetic material, making them clones.

 19. Acidic soil

-Although this isn’t a strictly botanical term per se, understanding the type of soil you have can be hugely helpful for gardeners.
+Although this isn’t a strictly botanical term per se, understanding your soil type can be hugely helpful for gardeners.
 Acidic soils are those that have a pH level below 7.
-Many woodland areas, as well as those that have been overexposed to chemical fertilizers, will have acidic, also called “sour”, low-pH soils.
+Many woodland areas, as well as those that have been overexposed to chemical fertilizers, will have acidic, also called “sour,” low-pH soils.
 Plants like hydrangeas, nasturtiums, and daffodils will all grow well in acidic soil.

 20. Alkaline soil

-On the other end of the soil spectrum, you have alkaline soil (also called “sweet” soil), which has a pH reading above 7.
+On the other end of the soil spectrum, alkaline soil (also called “sweet” soil) has a pH reading above 7.
 Alkaline soil is often rich in sodium, calcium, and magnesium.
-Since the soil is less soluble than acidic soils, many of the nutrients aren’t as readily available.
+Since the soil is less soluble than acidic soils, many nutrients aren’t as readily available.
 Hardy plants and weeds like dandelions, chickweed, and lavender tend to thrive in alkaline soil.

 Wrapping Up